Skip to main content

 Hotels in Sineu

-There are a few small hotels in the town of Sineu.
-Can Joan Capo, a charming hotel tastefully decorated with handmade furniture and a good balance of old and modern features, is a popular choice.
-It features a saltwater swimming pool and its restaurant serves innovative Mediterranean cuisine prepared with seasonal local produce.
+There are a few small hotels in the town of Sineu that are found within some of the ancient buildings, tastefully decorated with handmade furniture and a good balance of old and modern features, even including a swimming pool and restaurant.

 Hotels in Sineu